IzzyDoes/IzzyDoes/README.md

 #  Computer Scientist
 ## About me
-👋👋👋 Hi, My name is Amenya, I am a Software developer and Devops Engineer. </br>
+My name is Amenya, I am a Software developer and Dabble in Devops. </br>
 </br>
 </br>